-The Old Town on the western side of the river climbs sharply and is steeped in Moorish history, while the relatively modern lower part of the town sits on the eastern bank, offering amenities such as a bank, post office, and good selection of bars and restaurants.
+The Old Town on the western side of the river climbs sharply and is steeped in Moorish history, while the relatively modern lower part of the town sits on the eastern bank, offering amenities such as a bank and post office, and a good selection of bars and restaurants.

 In the 18th century, when malaria was rife, the Bishop of the Algarve wanted everyone to move to the other side of the river to escape the disease.
 A new settlement was built, but many refused to move and stayed put, thus maintaining Aljezur as a town of two halves.

 Aljezur is set in the countryside about 10 kilometres from the coast in the south-west part of the Algarve.

 The easiest way to get to Aljezur from Faro Airport is by car, and the journey takes one hour and 10 minutes.

 All of the main car hire companies have service points in the arrivals area at Faro Airport.

 Alternatively, there are shuttle services from the airport, and taxis (although you should be aware that a taxi over this distance will be expensive).

 There are buses to Lisbon and Lagos from Aljezar, and the local buses go to Odeceixe and Rogil.